NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 To run the framework you will the required tools installed, a copy of the templates and scripts, an existing parent DNS domain that you have control of, and an SSH key pair.

-In the case of Krill @ GitHub the GHA workflow performs a shallow Git clone of this entire repository to obtain a copy of these files and uses a GitHub Secret to decrypt the `ssh_key.gpg` file stored in this directory.
-It uses the [Marrocchino Terraform GitHub v2 Action](https://github.com/marocchino/setup-terraform) to obtain Terraform.
-It does NOT use the [official Terraform GitHub v2 Action](https://github.com/hashicorp/terraform-github-actions) because it does not support `terraform destroy` and because the [official Terraform GitHub Actions documentation](https://www.terraform.io/docs/github-actions/getting-started/index.html) is for GitHub Actions v1, not v2.

 > _**Note:** `some.domain` should already be managed by Digital Ocean or AWS._

 ```bash